jclehner/bcm2-utils/doc/boltenv.md

 | 2      | u8         | flags       | Bitmask: `0x01` = temporary, `0x02` = ro    |
 | 3      | u8[size-1] | data        |                                             |

 The `data` field contains a `name=value` string, where everything up to the first `=` sign is interpreted as the variable name.
-The code of Broadcom's `boltenv` tool doesn't put any limitations on the characters used as the variable name.
+The code of Broadcom's `boltenv` tool doesn't make any effort to validate the characters used as the variable name.

-Variables marked temporary aren't saved when the variable store is commited to storage.
+Variables marked temporary aren't saved when the variable store is committed to storage.

 ###### Type `0x02` (long variable?)